He’s got the look, the skills and the speed, all while not bothering to tie his shoelaces.

 After a few stale, crusty years at Michigan, is everyone so quickly to forget Rich Rod’s offensive system?

-Rodriguez runs a no huddle spread offense that’s heavily run-oriented – and in order to maximize its effectiveness, it requires a dual-threat quarterback, specifically one that can run better than he can throw.
+Rodriguez runs a no huddle spread offense that’s heavily run-oriented.
+In order to maximize its effectiveness, it requires a dual-threat quarterback, specifically one that can run better than he can throw.

 Considering that Denard Robinson completed only 45.2% of his passes last season, it’s safe to say that his lightning speed is his best asset.